What you need to know

 The best way to manage a safety risk is to remove the risk.
 If possible, we recommend replacing corded blinds and curtains with cordless alternatives.
 These are available from most major retailers for a reasonable cost.

-If you are not in a position to remove corded window coverings, you can make them safer by installing a tension safety device on all loose or looped cords.
+If you are not able to remove corded window coverings, you can make them safer by installing a tension safety device on all loose or looped cords.
+These devices are often included with the blind when purchased and should always be installed as instructed.

 You can get tension devices (also known as "cord tensioners") from hardware or window furnishing stores.
 These can be purchased for a small cost.